 The second toe or the great toe can be removed from the foot and transplanted to replace a missing finger.
-Likewise, a segment of rib can be utilized to reconstruct bones in the jaw and face.
+Likewise, a segment of the rib can be utilized to reconstruct bones in the jaw and face.

 Also referred to as free flaps, free-tissue transfers are sometimes used to reconstruct damaged tissues that cannot be closed using traditional methods or cannot be treated with skin grafts.
-This can include constricted tissues (due to burns) or tissues that have been removed as result of cancer treatment.
+This can include constricted tissues (due to burns) or tissues that have been removed as a result of cancer treatment.
 Tissues that can be transferred using microsurgical techniques include the muscle, skin, bone, intestine, and fat.

 To help drain the excess fluids, the surgical site might be elevated.
 Medications are also given to help manage the pain.
-The tissue turgor (fullness), quality of capillary refill, temperature, and color of the surgical site is also closely monitored.
+The tissue turgor (fullness), quality of capillary refill, temperature, and colour of the surgical site is also closely monitored.